 Do you offer any weekend, evening or online course options?

 Yes.
 The Executive Schedule provides an opportunity for courses to be completed on Tuesday evenings and during the day on Saturday.
 For more information please visit the executive schedule page.
 Some courses are also available in an on-line format.

 Are any courses offered in the Summer?

 Is there housing available for graduate students?

-For information on regarding on campus housing please visit the Housing & Residence Life webpage.
+For information on campus housing please visit the Housing & Residence Life webpage.

 - Are there graduate assistantships available?

 Please visit the graduate tuition and fee information page for more information.